Skip to content

 • How do you plan to sell your hospice care services?

-5. Get Your Hospice Business Registered
+5. Get Your Business Registered

 6. Licenses and Permits

 You need to talk to the appropriate healthcare monitoring authority of the state to know the licenses required to operate a hospice service agency in your locality.
 The regulations differ from state to state.
-For example, if you are from the United States, you need to opt for NPI( National Provider Identification) number with Medicare/ Medicaid.
+Comply with healthcare regulations, including those related to patient care, medical records, privacy (HIPAA), and insurance.

 For example, if you are planning to open a hospice agency in California, check the official site of the California Department to know more about licensing requirements.